nartc/nartc.me/src/blogs/injection-token-service.md

 Many Angular developers, including Senior ones, are not familiar with [InjectionToken](https://angular.io/api/core/InjectionToken).
 Even if they know `InjectionToken`, a lot of developers do not utilize them _enough_.
 For this blog post, I'll be using `InjectionToken` to write a concise and easy to test **Service**

-> To spare me the heated arguments, I want to emphasize that this idea if purely **exploratory** at this point.
+> To spare me the heated arguments, I want to emphasize that this idea is purely **exploratory** at this point.

 Let's rewrite `GithubUserService` using `InjectionToken`.
 For this, we'll have two separate units: a **Factory Function** and an **Injection Token**